Northwest Reefs & Shipwrecks

 A Short History

-Following carrier qualifications for Air Group 102, Oriskany departed San Diego 15 September 1952 to aid UN forces in Korea.
-She arrived Yokosuka 17 October and joined Fast Carrier Task Force 77 off the Korean Coast 31 October.
-Her aircraft struck hard with bombing and strafing attacks against enemy supply lines and coordinated bombing missions with surface gun strikes along the coast.
-Her pilots downed two Soviet-built MIG-15 jets and damaged a third, 18 November.
+Following carrier qualifications for Air Group 102, Oriskany departed San Diego September 15,1952 to aid UN forces in Korea.
+She arrived in Yokosuka on October 17 and joined Fast Carrier Task Force 77 off the Korean Coast October 31.
+Her aircraft was struck hard with bombing and strafing attacks against enemy supply lines and coordinated bombing missions with surface gun strikes along the coast.
+Her pilots downed two Soviet-built MIG-15 jets and damaged a third, November 18.

 Oriskany Reef Dive Safety Considerations